- Overview of the Process

-The annual appraisal process occurs between March 15 and July 15 and consists of the following steps:
+The annual evaluation process occurs between April 1 and July 31 and consists of the following steps:

-- Due April 30: Evaluator drafts their appraisal of the employee's performance
+- Evaluator drafts their evaluation of the employee's performance

-- Due May 31: Evaluator’s supervisor reviews and approves the appraisal
+- Evaluator’s supervisor reviews and approves the evaluation

-- Due June 30: Employee and evaluator meet to discuss the appraisal
+- Employee and evaluator meet to discuss the evaluation

-- Due July 7: Employee completes the electronic sign-off acknowledging receipt (option to make comments)
+- Employee completes the electronic sign-off acknowledging receipt (option to make comments)

-- Due July 15: Evaluator reviews comments (if applicable) and finalizes
+- Evaluator reviews comments (if applicable) and finalizes

-The performance appraisal forms for all employees include a set of competencies, the Success Factors, as well as a consistent rating scale.
-They have been scaled to better represent each subfunction’s level and role in the organization (union eligible, support task expert, subject matter professional, management and leadership).
+The performance evaluation forms for all employees include a set of competencies, the Success Factors, as well as a consistent rating scale.
+They have been scaled to better represent each subfunction’s level and role in the organization (union-eligible, support task expert, subject matter professional, management and leadership).
 Success Factors describe how you do the various duties of your job.